 Inspection of the fishery focused on the practicalities of fishing operations, the mechanisms and effectiveness of management agencies and the operation of the AAFA fleet.
+Specifically, responsibilities and recent developments of the IATTC and Western and Central Pacific Fisheries Commission were discovered through discussions with Dr. Robin Allen and Dr. Gary Sakagawa (currently, Chair of the WCPFC Scientific Committee).
+Dr. Robin Allen, in his capacity as Director of IATTC has directly cooperated with WCPFC to implement that Commission.
+These individuals (and also Michael Laurs) actively participated in the consultations which created and implemented the WCPFC.
 The landing and subsequent handling of fish was also investigated to determine the suitability of fish landed to enter into a subsequent chain of custody.